BioDataAnalysisLab/BioData-Training-School-2025/Day1_IntroR/README.md

 ### macOS

 1. Install R
+	1. Go to the CRAN R project [website](https://cran.r-project.org)
-	1. Under Download and Install R, click Download R for macOS.
+ 	2. Under Download and Install R, click Download R for macOS.
-	2. Choose the latest R-x.x.x.pkg file (top of the page).
+	3. Choose the latest R-x.x.x.pkg file (top of the page).
-	3. Open the .pkg file once it finishes downloading.
+	4. Open the .pkg file once it finishes downloading.
-	4. Follow the installer prompts → Continue → Install.
+	5. Follow the installer prompts → Continue → Install.
-	5. Enter your Mac password if asked.
+	6. Enter your Mac password if asked.

 2. Install RStudio
 	1. Go to the RStudio download [page](https://posit.co/download/rstudio-desktop/)